 Pursuant to the Consent Order, under which the Company neither admitted nor denied the FTC's allegations (except as to the Court having jurisdiction over the matter), the Company made, through its wholly-owned subsidiary Herbalife International of America, Inc., a \$200 million payment to the FTC.
 Additionally, the Company implemented and continues to enhance certain existing procedures in the U.S. Among other requirements, the Consent Order requires the Company to categorize all existing and future Members in the U.S. as either "preferred members" - who are simply consumers who only wish to purchase products for their own household use, or "distributors" - who are Members who wish to resell some products or build a sales organization.
 The Company also agreed to compensate distributors on eligible U.S. sales within their downline organization, which include purchases by preferred members, purchases by a distributor for his or her personal consumption within allowable limits and sales of product by a distributor to his or her customers.
 The Consent Order also imposes restrictions on a distributor's ability to open Nutrition Clubs in the United States.
 The Consent Order subjects the Company to certain audits by an independent compliance auditor for a period of seven years; imposes requirements on the Company regarding claims regarding, among other things, income and lavish lifestyles.
 The FTC and the independent compliance auditor have the right to inspect Company records and request additional compliance reports for purposes of conducting audits pursuant to the Consent Order.
-In September 2016, the Company and the FTC mutually selected Affiliated Monitors, Inc. to serve as the independent compliance auditor.
-The Consent Order and, while the Company currently does not expect the settlement to have a long-term and materially adverse impact on its business and its Member base, the Company's business and its Member base, particularly in the United States, may be negatively impacted.
-If the Company is unable to comply
+In September 2016, the Company and the FTC mutually selected Affiliated Monitors, Inc. to serve as the independent compliance on its business and its Member base, the Company's business and its Member base, particularly in the United States, may be negatively impacted.
+If the Company is unable to comply or the consent Order then this could result in a material and adverse impact to the Company's results of operations and financial condition.